George Evans (footballer, born 1994): Career

+Manchester City

 Evans was born in Cheadle, Greater Manchester and joined Manchester City at the age of six.
 After several seasons in Manchester City's academy, Evans first came to prominence with several appearances on the bench for City during the 2012–13 season, although he was ultimately not given a debut for the senior team.
 In the following season, Evans began playing for the Elite Development Squad before being loaned to Crewe Alexandra at the end of October.
 Within a week he was given his first senior cap, being named in the starting line-up for Crewe's home league game against Bradford City, against whom he played a full 90 minutes.
 Evans' first goal for Crewe Alexandra came on 23 November against local rivals Port Vale.

 On 30 January 2015, he joined Scunthorpe United on loan until the end of the season.
 Evans made 16 appearances during his loan spell, scoring once.
 On 22 September 2015, Evans made his First Team debut for Manchester City when he came on as a substitute during a 4–1 win against Sunderland in the League Cup.
 In doing so, he became the second Manchester City player to represent the club at all levels from under-8s right through to the senior team, after Chris Chantler.

 On 20 October 2015, Evans joined League One club Walsall on a one-month loan deal.
 He made his Walsall debut on the same day against Barnsley and scored the opening goal in a 0–2 away win.
 On 24 November 2015, after "playing week in, week out", he extended his loan at Walsall until 9 January 2016 and was then extended again until 26 January 2016, the maximum allowed time for an emergency loan deal.
 On 16 January 2016 he was recalled by parent club Manchester City as an offer had been made for a permanent move away from the club.

+Reading

 On 19 January 2016, Evans joined Championship club Reading on a three-and-a-half-year deal until 2019.
 Evans scored his first goal for the club in a 1–1 draw with Derby County on 1 October 2016.

+Derby County

 On 31 July 2018, Evans joined Championship club Derby County for an undisclosed fee, believed to be around £1m, on a 3-year deal He signed a contract extension in August 2020 to take him through until the summer of 2022.

+Millwall

 On 1 February 2021, Evans joined Championship club Millwall for an undisclosed fee.
 He scored his first goal for Millwall, a late equaliser, in a 1-1 draw against Luton Town on 23 February 2021.

+Wrexham

+In September 2023 Evans joined EFL League Two club Wrexham on a two-year contract.
+On July 1, 2024, following Wrexham's promotion to EFL League One, Evans signed a two-year extension to stay with the club.
+On 1 September 2025 he left the club by mutual consent.